rob-coaching/js-dates-fullstack-guide/README.md

 But mongoose is flexible when inserting those dates:

-You can either insert JavaScript data objects OR simply date strings:
+You can either insert JavaScript date objects or simply date strings:

 E.g. the following should work fine: